British PM May seeks a border compromise in Northern Ireland

 At meetings in Belfast, May tried to tackle the biggest obstacle to getting a deal ratified by the British parliament - an insurance policy covering the possible future arrangements for the border between EU-member Ireland and the British province of Northern Ireland.

-“We will find a way to deliver Brexit that honors our commitments to Northern Ireland,” May said on Tuesday.
+“We will find a way to deliver Brexit that honours our commitments to Northern Ireland,” May said on Tuesday.

 May said she would seek an alternative arrangement which avoids the need for a hard border or legally binding changes to the border backstop to introduce a time limit or create an exit mechanism.